agl320/agl320/README.md

 Feel free to reach out to me at: xegativ@student.ubc.ca

-Currently working on:
+Currently working on my personal site.
-- Personal site : 80%